 Kansas: Kanopolis Lake, Kanopolis

 According to Legends of Kansas, “Many millions of years ago Kansas was covered with a warm shallow sea, which left behind limestone and Dakota sandstone deposits from aquatic life, as well as many sea creature fossils and sharks teeth as evidence.
 Prehistoric wildlife such as woolly mammoths and mastodons migrated the upper reaches of the river valley along with varieties of vegetarian dinosaurs.”
 Today, this serene lake in a state park about two hours from Wichita features “a full-service marina, swimming beaches, picnic areas, and cabins, as well as trails for horseback riding, mountain biking, and hiking.”
 Next, find the best hiking trail in your state.

 Kentucky: Buckhorn Lake, Buckhorn

-USA Today ranks the beach at Buckhorn Lake in Eastern Kentucky, about two hours from Lexington, highly because, “swimmers and sunbathers flock here from Memorial Day to Labor Day” to swim but also for rental pontoon and fishing boats.
+USA Today ranks the beach at Buckhorn Lake in Eastern Kentucky, about two hours from Lexington, highly because “swimmers and sunbathers flock here from Memorial Day to Labor Day” to swim but also for rental pontoon and fishing boats.
 There’s also a “lakeside bathhouse, changing rooms and showers as well as a guest-use marina open from April through October.”

 Louisiana: North Beach, Lake Charles